-Among solid tumors of the childhood, rhabdomyosarcoma is the most common soft tissue sarcoma.
-Rhabdomyosarcomas are classified in two main categories: embryonal and alveolar rhabdomyosarcoma.
+Among solid tumors of the childhood, rhabdomyosarcoma (RMS) is the most common soft tissue sarcoma.
+RMS are classified in two main categories: embryonal rhabdomyosarcoma (ERMS) and alveolar rhabdomyosarcoma (ARMS).
 The alveolar histology is associated with a poorer prognosis.
-Alveolar rhabdomyosarcoma is characterized by two tumor-specific translocations, i.e., t(2;13)(q36;q14.1) and t(1;13)(p36.1;q14.1) which are detectable in most cases of alveolar rhabdomyosarcomas.
-The translocations and their fusion genes represent highly specific genetic markers useful in the diagnosis of alveolar rhabdomyosarcomas.
-Correlations between the type of translocation and clinical features as e.g. longer disease-free survival have been identified.
+ARMS is characterized by two tumor-specific reciprocal translocations t(2;13)(q36;q14.1) and t(1;13)(p36.1;q14.1) detectable in more than 80% of all ARMS.
+These translocations fuse the FOXO1 locus on 13q14.11 to either PAX3 on chromosome 2 or to PAX7 on chromosome 1.
+The resulting fusion transcripts encode for the chimeric proteins PAX3-FOXO1 and PAX7-FOXO1 that combine transcriptional domains from the corresponding wild-type proteins and thereby acquire oncogenic activity.
+The translocations and their fusion genes represent highly specific genetic markers useful in the diagnosis of ARMS.